 The spit is a highly dynamic coastal feature that is vulnerable to major change at any point in time.
 The spit is not only vulnerable to open coast erosion and storm tide inundation but also estuarine process from the Inlet side and complex hydrogeomorphic changes including groundwater destabilisation (similar to past 'sink-hole events').
-It is therefore anticipated that extremely rare events could cause a permanent breakthrough at any time that would result in a permanent loss of access to the northern point.
+It is accepted that extremely rare events could cause a permanent breakthrough at any time that would result in the isolation of the northern point.